ninanung/Vue-practice/README.md

 __list-lodash.vue :__ This file has same content with vuex-todo's component "List.vue" file but using "lodash" to make vuex easy.
 I can't explain how to code, just read one more this file and book.

 _!!Notice!!_ - For using vuex, must import vuex and write some code in main.js file.
 For using lodash, must import vuex object and lodash. _.extend({}) is used in list-lodash.vue, this method combine objects to one.
+__vuex-getter :__ Like this project's name, i use 'getter' of vuex.
+It is kind of computed object or DB's getter.
+Yeah, it is getter as you can see this name.
+You don't need to use getter, use when you need to.
+In vuex, 'mapState' and 'mapgetters' are similar, used in computed same.
+But getter give some more choice, can change state and move it to component.
+Please, see one more!

+__vuex-axios :__ I use vuex's 'action' and axios that already studied. 'action' is similar with 'mutation' but 'mutation' do only synchromous job and 'action' is not.
+Also, 'mutation' make change 'state' but 'action' is not.
+So best way is, 'action' get payload from component's dispatch and commit to 'mutation' for changing 'state'.
+This need some practice until be uesd to it.